Chunseong: "The commander of monks"

-Teaching a lesson to an old spinster
+"Teaching a lesson to a spinster"

-An elderly woman who regularly sought Chunseong to hear his lectures had a spinster for a granddaughter because her standards were too high.
-The elderly women sent her granddaughter to Chunseong so that he could teach her a lesson.
-The granddaughter showed up to meet him wearing a miniskirt.
-Upon seeing her, Chunseong said, "How can my big thing fit into your tiny thing?"

-The granddaughter's face grew bright red as she ran out of the room crying out that he was a "sham of a monk."

-She returned to her home and was upset at her grandmother for sending her to see this monk.
-What he really meant was "How can his large teaching fit into your tiny mind" Upon hearing this, the spinster felt ashamed that she had jumped to a sexual conclusion.
+An elderly woman who regularly sought Chunseong to hear his lectures had a granddaughter who was a spinster because her standards were too high.
+The elderly woman sent her granddaughter to Chunseong so that he could teach her a lesson.
+The granddaughter showed up to meet him wearing a miniskirt, and on seeing her Chunseong said, "How can my big thing fit into your tiny thing?"
+The granddaughter's face grew bright red as she ran out of the room crying out that he was a "sham of a monk".
+She returned home, upset with her grandmother for sending her to see this monk.
+But her grandmother explained that what Chunseong really meant was, "How can his large teaching fit into your tiny mind".
+Upon hearing this the spinster felt ashamed that she had jumped to a sexual conclusion.

-Practice

-Throughout his life, Chunseong slept without a quilt or blanket.
-In the Korean language, the spelling of quilt is "Yibul".
-Because the word "Yibul" had another meaning, "to separate from Buddha," Chunseong refused to sleep with a blanket (이불, 離佛, to separate Buddha).

-Chunseong did not believe in owning things.
-Even when his followers gave him clothes, he would give them to beggars and vagrants he encountered.
-Because of this, he had to hide his naked body until he could return to the temple at night.
-He also generously gave away all the money he received from his followers.

-Korean War

-In the 1940s, he was told to cooperate with the law of Sōshi-kaimei and change his name to comply with the Japanese colonial authorities, but he refused.

-In 1944, he went to the Doksungsan Sudeok Temple, where he studied under Mangong Song Wolmyon.
-Mangong was top of the Korean Ganhwaseon (看話禪, 간화선).
-He trained for Mangong.
-In 1946 he returned to Mangwol Temple as its head.
-Chunseong was attacked for hypocrisy, rigorism, pretended philanthropy and formalism.
-In July 1949, he participated in funerals for Kim Ku.

-In 1950, during the Korean War, he escaped and returned to Mangwol Temple.
-At the end of the Korean War, he returned to his monks with bashfulness.

-During the war, he preserved the Ganhwaseon tradition and the Mangwol Temple.
-In the 1950s, he became abbot of the Mangwol Temple, Shinheung Temple and the Bomun Temple.

 Last years

-In the 1960s, the South Korean regent was Park Chung Hee.
-In 1964, Chunseong was invited by him to Chungwadae since the First Lady, Yuk Young-su was a devout Buddhist.
-During his visit, Chunseong said, "the Lady Yuk was born from her mother's vagina," which caused many to panic.
+In 1964 Chunseong was invited to Chungwadae by the South Korean regent Park Chung Hee since the first lady, Yuk Young-su, was a devout Buddhist.
+During his visit Chunseong said, "The Lady Yuk was born from her mother's vagina", which caused many to panic.

-In 1970, he again went to Mangwol temple.
-From 1970 to 1973 he practiced asceticism for Jangjabulwa, In 1973 he participated in public campaigns for safe driving and sobriety.
+In 1970 he retrurned to Mangwol temple, and from 1970 to 1973 he practised asceticism for Jangjabulwa.

+In 1973 he participated in public campaigns for safe driving and sobriety.